 The PS/2 connectors are probably quite familiar to you.
 The USB connectors, however, may be foreign.
 The USB (Universal Serial Bus) is a versatile port.
 This one port type can function as a serial, parallel, mouse, keyboard, or joystick port.
 It is fast enough to support video transfer, and is capable of supporting up to 127 daisy-chained peripheral devices.
-Close-ups of the USB and PS/2 ports are on the following page.
+Close-ups of the USB connector, as well as of the USB and PS/2 ports, are on the following page.